seconduniqueee/dbscan/README.md

 ## DBSCAN

-# This is an attempt to implement db scan (yes, in javascript)
+This is an attempt to implement DBSCAN clustering